dakotamm/research_blog/_posts/2024-05-20-trends-annual-decadal.md

 <p style="text-align:center;"><img src="https://github.com/dakotamm/dakotamm.github.io/assets/55995675/5783a2c2-d4bf-4b6b-a0b2-ef5e988df701" width="600"/><br>Fig 4.
 Puget Sound signficant decadal MK trends for DO.</p><br>

 **NOTE:** I am concerned that Hat Island actually has too few data points to ascribe trends to.
 I may remove this from the analysis.

+Short summary: DO is only really decreasing at Hat Island (which is questionable data quality) and at Point Jefferson.
+There is a slight downward trend at depth for both summer and non-summer seasons!
+CT is largely ticking up throughout Puget Sound.
+Salinity is a bit harder to interpret and we see surface trends!

 I finally feel like I believe in this data analysis!
 Next step in this scope is understanding potential oscillation and variability.
 However, given the spotiness of the data, classic time series analysis (like FFT) are not really appropriate.